 In comparison to other genome-editing technologies such as designer zinc fingers (ZFs), transcription activator-like effectors (TALEs) and homing meganucleases, the CRISPR/CAS9 system is scalable, affordable, and easy to engineer.
 1-8

-Therefore, the anti-CRISPR/CAS9-FITC conjugated antibody can be a useful tool for detecting CRISPR/CAS9 positively transfected cells, revealing DSB sites in their genome.
+Therefore, the anti-CRISPR/CAS9 antibody can be a useful tool for detecting CRISPR/CAS9 positively transfected cells, revealing DSB sites in the genome and in ChIP (Chromatin Immunoprecipitation) related assays.

 Reagent